OpenBB-finance/copilot-for-terminal-pro/mistral-copilot/README.md

 # Mistral Copilot
-This example provides a Mistral-powered copilot that uses the `mistral-large` LLM.
+This example provides a Mistral-powered copilot that uses the `mistral-large-2` LLM.
 The context limit is 32k tokens, which means that some widgets, when selected or retrieved, might not fit into the context.